yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/checks/xml_service_finder_name_check.markdown

 The rules for finder name:

-- Only one finder column: Finder name should be finder-colum.
+- Only one finder column: Finder name should starts with the combination of comparator prefix and finder colume name.

 - Two or more finder columns: Finder names in `service.xml` should be combined by finder colume names(at least the first character) following by each comparator prefix with delimiter `_`.